Skip to Content

 What are sweet potato slips?

 What are sweet potato slips?
 They are the sprouting shoots that grow out of the sweet potato tubers.
-Sweet potatoes do not grow from seed, and you need to produce slips from a tuber and then grow these on to propagate a sweet potato plant.
+Sweet potatoes do not grow from seed; you need to produce slips from a tuber and then develop these to propagate a sweet potato plant.

 What do sweet potato slips look like?